mo4ch:>Climate change: 'Bath sponge' breakthrough could boost cleaner cars | Mo4ch News

 "We can store tremendous amounts of hydrogen and methane within the pores of the metal-organic framework and deliver them to the engine of the vehicle at lower pressures than needed for current fuel cell vehicle," Prof Farha said.

-His team have gained experience in developing these adsorbent materials for the US Department of Defence, to protect soldiers against nerve gas attacks,
+His team have gained experience in developing these adsorbent materials for the US Department of Defense, to protect soldiers against nerve gas attacks,

 The researchers say there is now funding available to develop this type of material for transport applications.